Free school meals

 The Universal Credit rollout is currently expected to complete in March 2022.

-You will be aware that the Government introduced universal infant free school meals for all key stage 1 pupils from September 2014.
-All pupils in reception, year 1 and year 2 in state-funded schools in England are eligible for Universal infant free school meals.
+In 2014, the Universal Infant Free School Meals (UIFSM) policy was introduced, stipulating that all children in England’s state funded schools in reception, year 1 and year 2 are entitled to a free school lunch.
 This includes academies, free schools, pupil referral units and alternative provisions as well as maintained schools.

 The easiest way for you to apply is via the Free School Meal Administrator at your child’s school; they will make the application direct to the Free School Meals Team at or Plymouth City Council.
 Alternatively you can download the Free School Meal application form, take it to your child’ school, they confirm your child’s attendance at their school and forward the application to the Free School Meal Team on your behalf.